lullabeast

 Describe what you want to build in plain English.
 A team of agents (planner, executor, reviewer) implements it phase by phase against a real git repo, with deterministic checks between every step and an escalation path back to you when they get stuck.

-Open source In beta The agents' code runs on a machine you trust
+Open source In beta The agents' code runs in a container

 Why it exists